-How do you firestop the head of wall?
+How do you apply a head-of-wall firestop?
 Tested Detail Queries

 All buildings, whether they are existing, new builds, residential, or non-residential, are required by law to have effective firestopping installed.